NOTE: THIS INFORMATION IS FOR RETURNING SOPHOMORE/JUNIOR/SENIOR STUDENTS ONLY

 Housing assignments are final and moves cannot be made for at least 2 weeks after the double room lottery has concluded on April 9.
 Those wishing to have an opportunity to change their housing assignment, may complete a wait list form and submit it to Connie Manes in the Student Development office, located directly across Alumni Way from the New Residence Hall.
 If the desired change is possible 2-3 weeks after the lottery concludes, you will be contacted to confirm the change.
 Otherwise, notification will occur after August 1, 2015 if the desired space becomes available.
 If you are not contacted over the summer, you may work with your Area Coordinator after the first 2 weeks of class, and if a space in the room and/or hall has opened, you may coordinate a move with him/her.

-Once you have received notification that your housing has been assigned, you will be e-mailed the electronic housing contract link.
+A link to your electronic housing contract will be located in your housing assignment e-mail.
 Once your contract is electronically signed and submitted, your housing for 2015-2016 will be complete.
 IMPORTANT NOTE: Your housing assignment depends upon your submission of this contract.
 Your housing assignment may be forfeited if the contract is not received by the deadline.

 When May I Move In To My Hall/Room?

 Residence Halls will open from 10 a.m. to 3 p.m. on Saturday, August 22 and between 1 and 3 p.m.
 Sunday, August 23, 2015 for returning student move-in/check-in.
 Please begin making arrangements now to arrive on campus for move-in/check-in during these dates/times.
 Please note: Meal plans do not begin until dinner Sunday evening, August 23.